Kate Upton Shares New Photo Of Daughter, Genevieve, To Celebrate First Birthday

 “Happy birthday Vivi!!
 It’s so hard to believe it’s been a year already.
 Even though it feels like I can’t possibly love you anymore somehow my love for you grows more every day!” he wrote.

-In the comments section of her post, Kate’s followers gushed over the photos and one of the comments came from Genevieve’s uncle, Ben Verlander.
+In the comments section of her post, Kate’s followers gushed over the photos, and one of the comments came from Genevieve’s uncle, Ben Verlander.

 “Happy Birthday, sweet girl!!” he wrote before adding a flurry of heart emoji to his comment.